 If you decide to participate, we will invite you to participate in an online experiment.
 Participation is expected to take approximately 30-45 minutes, and you will receive 1 SONA credit for your participation.
 Participation involves completing brief questionnaires, and a series of trials on a simple visual discrimination task.

 Questionnaires include basic demographic information, and the Depression, Anxiety, and Stress Scale - 10 items (DASS-10).
 This will take approximately 5 minutes to complete.
+This questionnaire is not a diagnostic test of mental illness, it is a monitoring tool for levels of depression, anxiety, and stress.
+The data collected will be non-identifiable and used solely for statistical analysis.
 The visual discrimination task will ask you to identify which of two boxes briefly displayed on the left and right of screen contains more dots.
 After each trial you may be given the opportunity to receive advice and asked to rate your confidence in your decision on a sliding scale.

 A detailed debriefing will follow the experiment.
 The study will be conducted entirely online, and we ask that you complete your experiment using a computer in a calm and quiet environment free from Distractions.
 No audio, video, or photographic recordings will be made during this study.